cilwerner/azure-docs/articles/active-directory/develop/scenario-protected-web-api-verification-scope-app-roles.md

 #### Verify the scopes on each controller action

 You can verify the scopes in the controller action by using the `[RequiredScope]` attribute.
 This attribute has several overrides.
 One that takes the required scopes directly, and one that takes a key to the configuration.
+To enable the attribute, we can add `services.AddRequiredScopeAuthorization();`

 ##### Verify the scopes on a controller action with hardcoded scopes